5 Useful Tips on How to Prevent Construction Accidents

 - Get and stay in shape.
 Even just a few extra pounds around the middle can contribute to construction accidents, especially your ability to get out of the path of danger quickly should the need arise.
 No one likes to think about advancing age, but the fact is, age-related changes in your hearing, vision, and balance can impact your safety and that of the people working around you.

-If you’re passing through a construction zone:
+How to prevent construction accidents if you’re passing through a construction zone:

 - If you’re walking, never take a shortcut through a construction area, no matter how late you are.
 A high percentage of construction accidents happen because people are too impatient or too preoccupied to notice the danger to themselves and others.